google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

   event will fire when any characteristic and/or descriptor gets added or removed from a Bluetooth GATT Service.

-At the time of writing, Chrome OS, Android M+ and Chrome for Linux are [the most advanced platforms](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md). macOS is partially working.
+At the time of writing, Chrome OS, Android M, Linux and Mac are [the most advanced platforms](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md).
 Windows 8.1+ and iOS will be supported as much as feasible by the platforms.

 ## Resources